paulkarpenko/us-code-ui/uscode/title-20-education/chapter-056-american-indian-alaska-native-and-native-hawaiian-culture-and-art-development.md

 **(b) Capital improvement endowment**

-(1) In addition to the trust fund established under subsection (a) of this section, funds may be deposited into a trust fund maintained by the Institute at a federally insured banking or savings institution from the amount reserved for this subsection pursuant to [section 4451(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section4451/a&num=0&edition=prelim) for the purpose of establishing a separate special endowment for capital improvement (hereafter in this subsection referred to as the “capital endowment fund”) to pay expenses associated with site selection and preparation, site planning and architectural design and planning, new construction, materials and equipment procurement, renovation, alteration, repair, and other building and expansion costs of the Institute.
+(1) In addition to the trust fund established under subsection (a), funds may be deposited into a trust fund maintained by the Institute at a federally insured banking or savings institution from the amount reserved for this subsection pursuant to [section 4451(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section4451/a&num=0&edition=prelim) for the purpose of establishing a separate special endowment for capital improvement (hereafter in this subsection referred to as the “capital endowment fund”) to pay expenses associated with site selection and preparation, site planning and architectural design and planning, new construction, materials and equipment procurement, renovation, alteration, repair, and other building and expansion costs of the Institute.

 (2) The President of the Institute shall provide for the deposit into the capital endowment fund of a capital contribution by the Institute in an amount equal to the amount of each Federal contribution and any earnings on amounts in the capital endowment fund.